-Abraham’s bosom is referred to only once in the Bible—in the story of Lazarus and the rich man (Luke 16:19-31).
-It was used in the Talmud as a synonym for heaven.
-The image in the story is of Lazarus reclining at a table leaning on Abraham’s breast—as John leaned on Jesus' breast at the Last Supper—at the heavenly banquet.
-There are differences of opinion about what exactly Abraham’s bosom represents.
-Those who believe the setting of the story is a period after the Messiah’s death and resurrection see Abraham’s bosom as synonymous with heaven.
-Those who believe the setting to be prior to the crucifixion see Abraham’s bosom as another term for paradise.
-The setting is really irrelevant to the point of the story, which is that wicked men will see the righteous in happiness, and themselves in torment, and that a “great gulf” exists between them (Luke 16:26) which will never be spanned.
+Abraham’s bosom is referred to only once in the Bible—in the story of Lazarus and the rich man (Luke 16:19–31).
+Abraham’s bosom was used in the Talmud as a synonym for heaven.
+The image in the story is of Lazarus reclining at a table leaning on Abraham’s breast—as John leaned on Jesus’ breast at the Last Supper—at the heavenly banquet.
+The point of the story is that wicked men will see the righteous in a happy state, while they themselves are in torment, and that a “great gulf” that can never be spanned exists between them (Luke 16:26).
+Abraham’s bosom is obviously a place of peace, rest, and joy—in other words, paradise.

 In the Hebrew Scriptures, the word used to describe the realm of the dead is sheol.
 It simply means “the place of the dead” or “the place of departed souls/spirits.”
 The New Testament Greek equivalent to sheol is hades, which is also a general reference to “the place of the dead.”
 The Greek word gehenna is used in the New Testament for “hell” and is derived from the Hebrew word hinnom.
 Other Scriptures in the New Testament indicated that sheol/hades is a temporary place where souls are kept as they await the final resurrection.
 The souls of the righteous, at death, go directly into the presence of God—the part of sheol called “heaven,” “paradise,” or “Abraham’s bosom” (Luke 23:43; 2 Corinthians 5:8; Philippians 1:23).